1. Fill out your contestant application here.

 What instruments fall into the OTHER INSTRUMENTS Category?

 All instruments other than those listed above.
 Examples of Other Instruments are therefore Dulcimer, Dobro, Bass and Finger-Style Guitar to name a few.
-If there are a sufficient number of entries, Finger-Style Guitar will have its own category.

-What is the best way to Register ?
+What is the best way to Register?

 You best and only way to register is using the Online Registration.